MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-preview.md

 ## Starting WinDbg Preview

-After WinDbg Preview is installed, the WinDbgX.exe is available to run from any path location.
-This capability is facilitated using AppExecutionAlias.
+After WinDbg Preview is installed, WinDbgX.exe is available to run from any directory location.

 ## Command line startup options

-This following tables summarizes the available command line options.

 ```
 WinDbgX [options]
 ```

+This following tables summarizes the available command line options.

 **General Options**